Awards and Programs for Teachers:

 Who can submit a teacher grant proposal?

-Any full-time teacher or administrator is eligible to submit an application for an INDIVIDUAL teacher grant requesting funding up to $1000 per proposal.
+Any full-time, certified teacher or administrator is eligible to submit an application for an INDIVIDUAL teacher grant requesting funding up to $1000 per proposal.
 One grant proposal per teacher may be submitted.
 INDIVIDUAL teacher grants may request partial or full project funding.

 How do I get started?